 The lack of data is a reflection of weak institutional awareness on the matter, but policy makers are slowly waking up to the problem.
 The Colombian Congress has been working on two laws that specifically address these concerns, aiming at stricter regulation and oversight of cosmetic surgery, and also issuing age restrictions for these procedures.
 The first of these laws failed at Congress as there was little assigned time to its debate and insufficient interest to legislate on the matter.

 But regulation is insufficient, for a worrisome situation that for long has been dismissed as mostly a private matter.
 Precisely due to the crossing point between personal choice and public health concerns, efforts in governing these types of bodily interventions must combine regulatory mechanisms along with advocacy and education strategies that respond to the anxieties young girls face in the search for the ideal body.
 There are lessons to be learned from the global campaign against FGM, for their ability at raising awareness, and for their capacity to reach not only to young girls and their mothers, but to larger scaled social dynamics without which FGM cannot be understood.
 Along the same vein, banning cosmetic surgery for underage girls can prevent some teenagers and their parents in seeking procedures for which their bodies and minds are not ready, but it poses the risk of girls turning to illegal and unsafe service providers.
 As long as these laws are not part of larger advocacy and education strategies that target girls, boys, and their families, overcoming body anxieties in silicone-obsessed places like Colombia, can become a double edged sword.

-*Isabel Pereira is a researcher at the Center for the Study of Law, Justice, and Society (Dejusticia)
+*Isabel Pereira is a researcher at the Center for Law, Justice and Society (Dejusticia).